The Graham Norton Show: Series

 Since its sixth series, The Graham Norton Show has aired on BBC One.
-As of January 2022, there have been 29 series of the show.

-In late January 2017, it was confirmed that Norton had signed a new three-year deal with the BBC which, along with his BBC Radio 2 show, Eurovision commentary duties and other projects for the BBC, would also keep The Graham Norton Show on BBC One until at least 2020.
+In late January 2017, it was confirmed that Norton had signed a new three-year deal with the BBC which, along with his BBC Radio 2 show, Eurovision Song Contest commentary duties and other projects for the BBC, would also keep The Graham Norton Show on BBC One until at least 2020.
 Norton said: "I think we've just done a deal for another three years, which, right now, feels like a long time."

 The Graham Norton Show had been produced from the ITV Studios on London's Southbank since it began in 2007.
 Norton had used the London Studios since 1998 for his first talk show on Channel 4, So Graham Norton.
 The show produced its final episode from The London Studios on Thursday 15 February 2018 which aired on BBC One on Friday 16 February 2018.
 At the end of the final show, a photograph was taken of all the crew on the sofa along with Norton with a caption reading "Love, thanks and goodbye to The London Studios".
 The production of the show moved to Studio TC1 at BBC Television Centre in West London, operated by BBC Studioworks.
 The first edition to be recorded at Television Centre was on Thursday 5 April 2018, which aired on BBC One on Friday 6 April 2018.